 The traditional approach of using guaranteed income to cover basic needs in retirement is not the only way to go and I pointed that out several weeks ago when I wrote about The Problem with Guaranteed Lifetime Income.
 But the point still seems to be not getting through because people keep saying, “I thought annuities were only for income.”

 So if you are shopping for the highest payout rate or trying to find a way to game the numbers, I’m sorry to tell you that I’ve already done it.
 From immediate annuities to variable I’ve seen them all and know exactly where each one is the right fit.
-The goal is to compress the research process so you don’t spend as much time trying to find the answer as I did.
+My goal is to compress the research process so you don’t spend as much time trying to find the answer as I did.

 But apparently I have not put enough emphasis on one detail that is fundamental to the search for the best retirement plan.
 Annuities are not just for income.
 Annuities are for protection.

 Fixed and index annuities protect you from market volatility…